-There is one mooring close by to the site which was granted in 2004 under U040725 to Nelson Ranger Farms Limited.
-This was transferred to Talley's Group Limited in that company acquiring the asset of Nelson Ranger Farms Limited.
+There is one mooring close by to the site which was granted in 2006 under U040725 to Nelson Ranger Farms Limited.
+This was transferred to Talleys Group Limited in that company acquiring the asset of Nelson Ranger Farms Limited.
 The mooring is to accommodate vessels up to 12.0 m in length.
 The mooring has a number 2432 assigned to it.
+The mooring is used in association with sites 8417 & 8418.
+The renewal of this mooring consent is due in October 2026.